Gemstone irradiation: Materials and results

 The most commonly irradiated gemstone is topaz, which usually becomes blue after the process.
-Blue topaz is rare in nature and almost always the result of artificial irradiation.
+Intensely blue topaz does not exist in nature and is caused by artificial irradiation.
 According to the American Gem Trade Association, approximately 30 million carats (6000 kg) of topaz are irradiated every year globally, 40 percent of which were done in the United States as of 1988.
-Dark-blue varieties of topaz, including American Super Blue and London Blue, are the results of neutron bombardment, while lighter sky-blue ones are often those of electron bombardment.
-Swiss Blue, subtly lighter than the US variety, is the result of a combination of the two methods.
+Dark-blue varieties of topaz, including American Super Blue and London Blue, are caused by neutron bombardment, while lighter sky-blue ones are often caused by electron bombardment.
+Swiss Blue, subtly lighter than the US variety, is caused by a combination of the two methods.

 Diamonds are mainly irradiated to become blue-green or green, although other colors are possible.
 When light-to-medium-yellow diamonds are treated with gamma rays they may become green; with a high-energy electron beam, blue.
 The difference in results may be caused by local heating of the stones, which occurs when the latter method is used.

 Colorless beryls, also called goshenite, become pure yellow when irradiated, which are called golden beryl or heliodor.
 Quartz crystals turn "smoky" or light gray upon irradiation if they contain an aluminum impurity, or amethyst if small amounts of iron are present in them; either of the results can be obtained from natural radiation as well.

 Pearls are irradiated to produce gray blue or gray-to-black colors.
 Methods of using a cobalt-60 gamma ray facility to darken white Akoya pearls were patented in the early-1960s.
 But the gamma ray treatment does not alter the color of the pearl's nacre, therefore is not effective if the pearl has a thick or non-transparent nacre.
 Most black pearls available in markets prior to the late-1970s had been either irradiated or dyed.

 Uniformity of coloration

 Gemstones that have been subjected to artificial irradiation generally show no visible evidence of the process, although some diamonds irradiated in an electron beam may show color concentrations around the culet or along the keel line.

-In topaz, some irradiation sources may produce mixtures of blue and yellow-to-brown colors, so heating is required as an additional procedure to remove the yellowish color.